klehman-rally/bldeif/README.txt

          API_Token   : 320ca9ae9408d099183aa052ff3199c2  # O can use in place of Password when credentials required MaxDepth    : 3                          # O  how many folder levels will be considered, default is three
                                                   #    this will accommodate a scenario like AlphaFolder // BetaFolder // CherryFolder and the jobs in that folder
+         FullFolderPath : False                   # O (default is False)  False value indicates Folder and View names only need the leaf name not the full path
+                                                  #   When set to True Folder and Value names must use the full path syntax, example:
+                                                  #       Some Top Level Folder // some second level folder // target folder name
+                                                  #   The path component separator is ' // '.
          AgileCentral_DefaultProject : an Agile Central Project name  # R

          Folders:
              - Folder: a folder name
                include: toaster,microwave,stove   # O use adequate non-ambiguous patterns of job names to include
                                                   #   only those specified. this example would include the jobs
                                                   #   stove-hot, stove-warm, stove-burning
              - Folder: another folder name
                exclude: beta-,post-prod           # O use adequate non-ambiguous patterns of job names to exclude,
                                                   # you do not have to specify the full job name
                AgileCentral_Project: Divison X // National // Engineering

          Views: